A-Strydom/cyberpunk-2048/README.md

 - 🤖 **Intelligent Autodrive Mode**: Advanced AI with bottom-left corner strategy and smart decision-making
 - ⚡ **Autodrive Speed Control**: Adjustable speed from 0.5x to 5x with smooth slider control
 - 🎚️ **Difficulty Levels**: Easy (4x4), Normal (5x5), and Hard (6x6) modes with dynamic spawn probabilities
+- 🎲 **Cheat Codes**: Enter "NETRUNNER" to activate cheat mode and double any tile by clicking/tapping it
 - 📱 **Fully Responsive**: Optimized for desktop, mobile portrait, and landscape orientations
 - 💾 **Local Storage**: High score and preferences persistence (sound, difficulty, autodrive speed)
 - ⚡ **Glitch Effects**: Cyberpunk-style visual effects on interactions
-- 🍎 **iOS Home Screen Support**: Add to home screen with custom icon and app-like experience
+- 🍎 **iOS Home Screen Support**: Add to home screen with custom PNG icon and app-like experience
 - 🎮 **Touch Optimized**: Large touch targets and swipe gestures for mobile gameplay
+- 🎯 **Smart Menu System**: Easy-to-access menu with difficulty, sound, cheat, and help options

 ## 🎮 How to Play